strbrgr/jochen/content/about/index.md

 I listen to a lot of punk and hardcore.
 I went to see _Restraining Order_ last year and man do they have energy.

-Right now, I read a book about _Data Structures in C++_.
-Last week I finished watching _The Night of_.
  One of my favorite movies is _La Haine_.

 You can find my latest resume [here](https://www.linkedin.com/in/strbrgr/).